Drop-it-Like-its-HotSpot/WebServer_REST_API/README.md

 ### /api/chatroom/radius/:radius
 ####GET
 A Get Request to this url will return the Chatrooms in a specific radius in the DB.
 Add '/:session_id' to url

+##Chatrooms with specific admin
+### /api/chatroom/admin/
+####GET
+A Get Request to this url will return the Chatrooms that the user is admin of.
+Add '/:session_id' to url

 ## chatroomusers